 The degree requires successful completion of 10 courses.
 Completion of this degree does NOT lead to licensure as a Mental Health Counselor.
+Students should consult with their advisor regarding an enrollment plan.

 |Core Requirements (8)|